 Give Uber credit.
 This company has their pulse on the popular culture and has been transparent about the problem and the insurance gap.
 Uber's solution is to offer at $50,000/$100,000 insurance policy in these gap cases.
 Which means that there is a maximum of $50,000 in insurance coverage per person and $100,000 per collision.

 Uber reasons that this is more than other cab companies are doing.
 Fair enough.
 There is no question that getting injured as the result of a negligent taxi driver is a disaster because their insurance is invariably awful on every level (usually insured by MAIF in Baltimore which is another disaster of a company).
 But that is setting the bar pretty low, right?
-I thought Uber wanted to be something different, a company that put safety and justice first.
+I thought Uber wanted to be something different, a company that puts safety and justice first.

 Ultimately, Uber is going to keep getting sued in serious injury and wrongful death cases until it resolves this issue.
 If this coverage had been applicable in this case, we would have the same problem because $50,000 is not going to be enough in a wrongful death case.
-Uber is going to have less claims and less bad publicity to worry about because this coverage will solve all of the small accident cases.
-But when someone is really hurt or killed, this policy is virtually worthless.Getting a Lawyer
+Uber is going to have fewer claims and less bad publicity to worry about because this coverage will solve all of the small accident cases.
+But when someone is really hurt or killed, this policy is virtually worthless.Uber Accident FAQs

 Our law firm handles personal injury car accident case in Baltimore City and every single county in Maryland.
-If you have a claim against Uber, Lyft, Sidecar, or any other ride sharing related car accident claim, call Miller & Zois at 800-553-8082 or get a free no obligation case evaluation on line.
+If you have a claim against Uber, Lyft, Sidecar, or any other ridesharing related car accident claim, call Miller & Zois at 800-553-8082 or get a free no obligation case evaluation online.